wp-plugins/contact-us-page-contact-people/readme.txt

 [PRO Version]( http://a3rev.com/shop/contact-us-page-contact-people/) |
 [Documentation](http://docs.a3rev.com/user-guides/plugins-extensions/woocommerce/email-inquiry-ultimatehttp://docs.a3rev.com/user-guides/plugins-extensions/wordpress/contact-us-page-contact-people/) |

 == Installation ==

 = Minimum Requirements =

-* WordPress 3.4.1
+* WordPress 3.5
-* WooCommerce v2.0 and backwards.
 * PHP version 5.2.4 or greater
 * MySQL version 5.0 or greater

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't even need to leave your web browser.
-To do an automatic install of Contact Us page – Contact People, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+To do an automatic install of Contact Us page â€“ Contact People, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.

 = Manual installation =